 - Eliminate manual tracking for password requests.
 Some companies use a manual process for IT security — you have to send a request to IT or get a manager to approve access changes.
 This manual approach causes a problem because it is easy to make mistakes or lose track of records.
-You can solve this problem by using Password Station.
+You can solve this problem by using Password Management.

 - Increase IT security training for employees.
 As a manager, you can only do so much to improve IT security.
 That’s why we recommend providing periodic password training to employees.
 This training can take several forms.
 You could give a general password training session to increase awareness.
 Or you could provide an introduction on how to use your newly implemented IT security chatbot.

 - Standardize user access.
 When you administer user access and account requests by hand, you’re bound to make mistakes.
 For example, you might have a sales rep who changed jobs to customer success — they now have a mix of user accounts that doesn’t make sense.
 Those inconsistencies are bound to be discovered by cybersecurity auditors.
-To reduce that risk, use a solution like Group Requester.
+To reduce that risk, use a solution like Group Self-Service.